altmirai/piggycli/README.md

 ```

 ### The Setup Command
-The setup command sets up and configures the AWS infrastructure required to run CoudHSM.
+The setup command sets up and configures your AWS infrastructure required to run CoudHSM.

 ### Your AWS Account
 AltPiggyBank was written and tested on a dedicated AWS account.
 We recommend creating a seperate AWS account for AltPiggyBank.